Bloomsburg

 Grants Awarded

 Community Giving Foundation: Bloomsburg proudly makes grant investments to benefit youth, the disadvantaged, cultural, historical, and educational programs.
-It recently awarded nearly $10,000 to local nonprofits during its competitive grantround.
+Annually, it awards approximately $10,000 to local nonprofits during a competitive grant round.

 Creating a Legacy